 Going forward, industries and businesses that support the exigencies of social distancing and the practice of spending more time at home – be it for work, schooling, or entertainment – will make out well, especially in the short term.

-According to industry market researcher, IBISWorld, which offers specific analysis of the coronavirus impact on individual industries, technology will be a sure winner, especially software and systems that facilitate remote business continuity, unified communications-as-a-service platforms, and cloud computing capabilities.
+IBISWorld is an industry market researcher.
+They offers specific analysis of the coronavirus impact on individual industries.
+According to them technology will be a sure winner.
+That’s especially for software and systems that facilitate remote business continuity, unified communications-as-a-service platforms, and cloud computing capabilities.

-Because many educational institutions will continue remote learning into the fall, online tutoring services and educational consultants (to help train teachers and administrators in online teaching) are expected to see greater demand.
+Many educational institutions will continue remote learning into the fall.
+Online tutoring services and educational consultants (to help train teachers and administrators in online teaching) are expected to see greater demand.

-Retail stores have shuttered, but online shopping has surged – a trend that is expected to grow.
+Retail stores have shuttered, but online shopping has surged.
+That’s a trend that is expected to grow.
 Online grocery shopping, in particular, is booming.
 Compared to pre-Covid days when just 11% of consumers bought groceries online, in the four weeks ending April 7 more than half of shoppers reported placing an online grocery order – 33% of them first-timers to online grocery shopping!